HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

 Follow the steps to uninstall Huddo Boards application from your DX deployment:

-1. On your Kubernetes master node, to determine what services are currently installed, use the following command:
+1. On your Kubernetes master node, determine what services are currently installed using the following command:

     ```
     helm list